zachpmanson/notes/notes/Archive/Problems/SeleniumBasic.md

+---
-Everything that's required to get VBA and Selenium to work together.
+subtitle: Everything that's required to get VBA and Selenium to work together.
+---
 SeleniumBasic is a Selenium based framework for the VB family that has been unmaintained since 2016.

 ## Installation